GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/marketing/index.md

 GDevelop’s ads target a broad audience, making player acquisition very cost-effective.
 They are appealing to gamers in general and will often be short videos showcasing multiple games of various genres.
 Thanks to this broad targeting, the cost to acquire players is multiple times lower than what is usually seen when ads are run for a single game.

+!!! note

-However, if you want more control over targeting, you can run your own ads on other networks.
+    If you want more control over targeting, we encourage you to try other channels or making your own ads.
 This comes with higher costs but may better align with your game’s niche audience.

 While demographics can vary, the typical audience for a Boost is: